Pontiac Grand Prix: 1968

 The 1968 Grand Prix received a more pronounced "beak-nose" grille in shock-absorbent plastic and a new front bumper.
 The concealed headlights were carried over, and a revised rear deck/bumper with L-shaped taillights and side reflector markers to meet a new federal safety mandate were new.
 The convertible was discontinued, leaving only the hardtop coupe for 1968.

 The standard 350 hp 400 cid V8 was revised to meet the new 1968 Federal and California emission regulations.
-Both optional 428 cid V8s received higher power ratings of 375 hp for the base version and 390 hp the HO.
+Both optional 428 cid V8s received higher power ratings of 375 hp for the base version and 390 hp for the HO.

 The interior trim only received minor changes from 1967 aside from revised door panels.

 This would be the final year for the B-bodied, full-sized Grand Prix.
-The 1969 GP would feature a new body using a chassis based on the shorter Pontiac A-body intermediates.
+The 1969 Grand Prix would feature a new body using a chassis based on the shorter Pontiac A-body intermediates.